jean-zay-users/jean-zay-doc/access-procedure.md

 <img src="./img/computing-account-validate.png" width="60%" style="display: block"/>

-## Optional - If you're not French
+## Optional (skip this if you are French)

 The direction of IDRIS will most likely require an additional security authorization.
-You will be asked to fill a form with basic information about yourself (name, address, date and place of birth) and about the project you will be working on: where you will be working from, where your financing comes from (e.g. Inria, a project grant, …), and a description of your project.
+You will have to fill a form with basic information about yourself (name, address, date and place of birth) and about the project you will be working on: where you will be working from, where your financing comes from (e.g. Inria, a project grant, etc ...), and a description of your project.

 The project description comes in two parts:
 - A short description (can be the same as the one used in your declaration on Edari) embedded in the form you will receive.
 - A more detailed description to attach in PDF.
 A one-page file with half description / half bibliography should be enough.
 You will also be asked to attach a CV.
 It must include everything you did after you obtained your last degree.
 Every blank should be explicitly stated.
 For example, if you had a one month break, you should specify this month on your CV and state « No employment » next to it.

 After everything is submitted, you should receive an e-mail saying it will take between 1 and 2 months (In practice it took 2.5 months).
+Do not hesitate to send them an email if you don't here from them maybe after 1 month the first time, and then every two weeks until you manage to get through the security background checks (fix this part if you have better recommendations).

 Once this step is complete, the regular procedure applies.

 ## IDRIS email with login and password